William Oughtred: Rector of Albury

-Oughtred was presented by Sir (Edward) Randall (lord of the manor) to the rectory of Albury, near Guildford in Surrey and instituted on 16 October 1610, vacating Shalford on 18 January 1611.
+Oughtred was presented by Sir Edward Randyll of Chilworth (lord of the manor) to the rectory of Albury, near Guildford in Surrey and instituted on 16 October 1610, vacating Shalford on 18 January 1611.

 In January 1615/16 Sir George More re-granted the advowson of Compton church (still occupied) in trust to Roger Heath and Simon Caryll, to present Oughtred himself, or any other person whom Oughtred should nominate, when the vacancy should arise.
 Soon afterwards Oughtred was approached by John Tichborne seeking his own nomination, and entering an agreement to pay him a sum of money upon certain days.
 Before this could be completed the incumbent died (November 1618), and Oughtred sought for himself to be presented, preaching several times at Compton, having the first fruits sequestered to his use, and, after four months, asking the patron to present him.
 However, Tichborne offered to complete the agreed payment at once, and was accordingly presented by the trustees in May 1619 (Simon Caryll dying in that year): but before he could be admitted, the Crown interposed a different candidate because the contract between Oughtred and Tichborne was deemed by Sir Henry Yelverton clearly to be Simoniacal.

+Oughtred therefore remained at Albury, serving as rector there for fifty years.
+His patron, the Earl of Arundel, acquired the fine old seat of Albury House through trustees in 1638: title to the manor was assigned in trust for payment of debts to George Duncombe (of Weston in Albury, embedded in the Carrill and Onslow interests), who maintained the manorial courts until his death in 1646, and then to Duncombe's children.
+The Park and landscapes, which formed the subject of a series of etchings produced by Wenceslas Hollar, c.
+1645, were developed in this period, before a parliamentary sequestration which was eventually discharged in 1653.
+The Earl having died in 1646, and his son and successor Henry (who renewed the assignment) in 1652, it was the grandson Henry Howard (later Duke of Norfolk) who finally paid for and acquired Albury.